-For the Adjunct Product and Interconnect Element categories, MaxTTFD measures the maximum additional latency introduced by the product.
+1 For the Adjunct Product and Interconnect Element categories, MaxTTFD measures the maximum additional latency introduced by the product.

-- 5.2.3 CLASSIFICATIONS define combinations of settings or values for the attributes within a category. - 5.2.4 A product shall satisfy all the attributes for its designated CATEGORY and designated CLASSIFICATION.
-In cases where STORAGE DEVICES within a SUT fall within more than one CATEGORY or CLASSIFICATION, the SUT is defined to be a member of the CATEGORY and CLASSIFICATION whose requirements can be met by all of its STORAGE DEVICES. - 5.2.5 Maximum Configuration bounds the number of STORAGE DEVICES that the PRODUCT is capable of supporting.
+SUT is defined to be a member of the CATEGORY and CLASSIFICATION whose requirements can be met by all of its STORAGE DEVICES.

+Maximum Configuration bounds the number of STORAGE DEVICES that the PRODUCT is capable of supporting.